-Monochromator is an important part of every spectrophotometer.
-Here you can learn how it is built and how it works.
+A monochromator is an important part of a UV-Vis spectrophotometer.
+Here you can learn more.

 Please note that there are two main types of UV-Vis spectrophotometers: monochromator-based instruments and diode-array instruments.
 There is no monochromator in a diode-array instrument.
 Learn more here.

 A monochromator is an optical apparatus that can be found inside traditional spectrophotometers.
 The monochromator contains an entrance slit, a dispersive element (usually a diffraction gratin or a prism) and an exit slit.
 Typically the widths of the entrance and exit slits are fixed for a given instrument.
 A source of light passed through the entrance slit and splits into distinct wavelengths.
 Depending on the spatial position of the dispersive element, a fraction of this light containing a small band of light at a defined wavelength range will be transmitted through the exit slit.
 The output light is often referred to as monochromatic light, but in practice will usually contain a narrow wavelength range.
 The monochromator is usually placed between the light source and the sample.

 Diagrams of Monochromator Set-ups

 Fig. 1 A diagram depicting part of a monochromator set up using a prism as the dispersive element.
 Prisms were used in early spectrophotometers and have since been replaced by diffraction gratings.
 The full monochromator set-up necessarily includes an entrance slit and some arrangement of lenses or mirrors.

 Fig. 2 A simplified diagram of one of the first diffraction grating based monochromator set-ups, known as the Czerny-Turner monochromator.
 By rotating the diffraction grating and creating an asymmetrical geometry, a very narrow range of wavelengths can be isolated.